 I’ve decided to stay as far away from civilization as possible with no regrets.
-Things started to get increasingly chaotic and dystopic especially with the new Covid strains, civil uprisings, climate change (wars related to scarce resources, such as fresh water), Chinese growing sphere of influence, etc.
+Things started to get increasingly chaotic and dystopic especially with the new Covid strains, civil uprisings, climate change (wars related to scarce resources, such as fresh water), Russian and Chinese growing sphere of influence, etc.

 Special Edition – “Exciting News”

 Hope you’re all keeping safe during these strange times.
 As usual, I’ve decided to publish this report slightly early and will update at the beginning of February 2031.
 In this early special edition, upon popular request, I’ve also decided to go into detail on just how Shutterstock went from the major agency of the 2010s to a now a minnow no bigger than Canstock in 2021.

 Before getting started I would like to state that it’s been a pleasure to share my results with you for 12 full years now – wow (starting now on my 13th year)!
 So many agencies have gone bust or merged.
 It’s been difficult to keep up but will try to give you a recap of what’s been happening if you’ve been away from the stock industry for a while.

 Let’s now start with my detailed earnings with stills.

 |Agency||Number of Images in port (added Jan 2031)||Net Revenue for Jan 2031 (US$)||Avg Return Per Download (US$)||Bitcoin$|